 Installing glass, metal, glazed stone or ceramic tiles (backsplash tiles) on that little area behind your stove or sink can infuse the entire kitchen with your personality and style, and it's a lot easier to clean than drywall.

-First, check your local hardware and home improvement stores' selections of backsplash tiles.
+First, check your local hardware and home improvement stores' selections of backsplash tiles and replacement kitchen splashbacks.
 Glass tiles are a good choice because they're non-porous and therefore won't absorb moisture and will naturally resist mildew.
 Ceramic and stone tiles add a welcoming rustic feel to your kitchen, but need to come sealed or non-porous to avoid soaking in grease and moisture.
 Metal tiles are light and can be painted to match your kitchen, but have to be handled with care to prevent denting the surface.

 If you have to remove current backsplash tiles from your kitchen, it's best to replace the entire drywall before adding new tiles.
 Make a scale drawing of your design on graph paper, or make a full-size template of the backsplash area using cardboard and lay out your tiles before putting them on the wall.